amirahnasihah/frontend-development/04-intro-to-algorithms/01-introduction/README.md

 Initially, the tempMaxNumber is empty.

 Loop start:
-	with `i` is 5;
+	with `i` is 5, the first element;
-	if (condition where tempMaxNumber is equal to null) {the code is executed here bcs the condition is true so, the tempMaxNumber is updated to 5}
+	if (the condition where tempMaxNumber is equal to null) {then code is executed here bcs the condition is true so, the tempMaxNumber is updated to 5}
 	else block is skipped

 Loop again: